Olen/homeassistant-plant/README.md

 ![image](https://user-images.githubusercontent.com/203184/184328930-8be5fc06-1761-4067-a785-7c46c0b73162.png)

 From there, you have the option to set a new species.
 If you change the species, data for the new species will be automatically fetched from OpenPlantbook.
-The species will have to be entered **exactly** as in OpenPlantbook (including any punctations etc.).
+The species will have to be entered **exactly** as the "pid" or "scientific species" in OpenPlantbook (including any punctations etc.).
+If the species is found in OpenPlantbook, the thresholds are updated to the new values.
+Also, if the current image links to OpenPlantbook or the image link is empty, the URL to the image in OpenPlanbook is added.
+If the current image points to a local file, or a different URL, the image is **not** replaced unless "Force refresh" is checked.
+The "Species to display" is not changed if you change the species unless "Force refresh" is checked.
 If no species are found in OpenPlantbook, the thresholds and image will be retained with their current values.

 If you just want to refresh the data from OpenPlantbook, without changing the species - for instance if you have private species defined in OpenPlantbook that are not found during setup, you check the "Force refresh" checkbox, and data will be fetched from OpenPlantbook without needing to change the species.
+If this checkbox is checked, both the image and the "Species to display" is updated if the species is found in OpenPlantbook.
+If no species is found in OpenPlantbook, nothing is changed.